-Enter the mass of the solute and the volume of the solution into the calculator to determine the buffer density.
-The buffer density is calculated in grams per liter (g/L).
+Enter the mass of the dissolved buffer solute (or total dissolved buffer components) and the final volume of the solution into the calculator to determine the mass concentration (mass per volume).
+This value is often reported in grams per liter (g/L).
+Note: this is not the physical density of the entire solution (which is total solution mass per volume).

 Buffer Density Formula

-The following formula is used to calculate the buffer density:
+The following formula is used to calculate the buffer “density” as mass concentration (solute mass per solution volume):

 BD = M / V